4Players/fleet-cli/src/api/AppApi.md

 const apiInstance = new .AppApi(configuration);

 let body:.AppApiGetBackupsRequest = {
-  // number | The service ID
+  // number | The docker service ID
-  service: 1,
+  dockerService: 1,
 };

 apiInstance.getBackups(body).then((data:any) => {